 Learn how to compost and get tips on how to start using scraps from your table and garden to create nutrient-rich soil.
 Composting is an environmentally-friendly way to reuse scraps as you do your part to reduce waste in landfills.

-Your plants will love the nutrients from the compost when you layer it into the soil.
+The best part comes when your compost bin begins producing black gold for your plants.
+Your garden will love the nutrients from the compost when you add it to the soil.

-3. Try compost starter.
-When you use compost starter, such as Jobe’s Compost Starter or Ringer Compost Maker, you’ll improve nutrient absorption and help break down simple organic materials in 60 to 90 days in your compost bin.
+When you use compost starter, such as Compost Wizard Compost Booster, you’ll improve nutrient absorption and help break down simple organic materials faster in your compost bin.

-5. Keep a pail.
 Make things easy by keeping an indoor compost pail in the kitchen.
-That way, when you’re prepping for dinner, you can quickly scoop potato and onion skins, carrot peels, strawberry caps, egg shells and more right into the pail.
+When you’re prepping your meals, you can quickly scoop potato and onion skins, carrot peels, strawberry caps, egg shells and more right into the pail.
 Every few days, just empty it out into the compost bin.

-See our other lists for more quick gardening ideas:
+See our other lists for more gardening ideas: